harsh-bajpai2615/harsh-bajpai2615/README.md

 in small, verified increments.

-I come from a **competitive-programming and olympiad** background — Codeforces Expert, AIR 3 in the Indian Maths Olympiad Qualifier, AIR 74 in JEE Advanced 2026 — which shows up in how I reason about systems, edge cases, and performance.
+I come from a **competitive-programming and olympiad** background — Codeforces Expert, AIR 3 in the Indian Maths Olympiad Qualifier — which shows up in how I reason about systems, edge cases, and performance.
 These days I spend most of my time building **production generative-AI products**: LLM orchestration, generative-media pipelines, and the full-stack apps and cloud infrastructure around them.